 If you are lacking any of the skills, please join one of our domestic trips or contact us to assist you with program.

 Personal Porters for Hire:

-Day 3 (January 16) Drive to Penitentes (8200') transfer mule loads, and spend the night before the Trek
+Day 4 (January 16) Early morning drive to Penitentes (8,900') organize and transfer mule loads, dinner and overnight.

 Day 6 (January 19) Rest Day at base camp, acclimatization hike or just rest.

-Day 8 (January 21) Leave Base Camp.
-Move to Camp I. Beautiful campsite with impressive views of the north side of Aconcagua and alpine Cerro Cuerno.
+Day 8 (January 21) Move from BC to Camp I. Beautiful campsite with impressive views of the north side of Aconcagua and Cerro Cuerno.

 Day 09 (January 22) Rest at Camp Canada/Acclimatization

 Day 10 (January 23) Carry load to Camp II, Nido de Condores, at 17,820' and return to Camp Canada for overnight